UBWH/Universal-WiFi/README.md

 1. Expland the `Assets` arrow (if needed)
 1. Download the Source Code file to your local computer
 1. Unzip the file
-    1. The Documentation is in the `documents` folder
+    1. The Documentation (including Quick Start Quide) is in the `documents` folder
     1. The Firmware file is in the `firmware` folder

 | Release | Products Supported |